Romania: Market Profile

 - Romania is one of the strongest markets in Europe for technology trade and investment.
 It offers a highly skilled technology workforce (Romania ranked top in Europe in terms of the number of IT specialists), competitive costs, top-tier investors and a friendly business environment.
 As one of the fastest growing and top IT markets in Europe, Romania is a regional pole for international IT companies.
 It serves the most demanding offshore customers in IT outsourcing, business process outsourcing, call centre support and product development.

 - To facilitate foreign investment, the Romanian government has put in place various investment incentives including cash grant, tax exemptions for reinvested profits, additional tax-deductible allowance for eligible R&D activities and VAT postponement and/or exemption.
 More information can be found at the Romania Trade and Invest (CRPCIS).

-- The inflows of foreign direct investment (FDI) to Romania amounted to US$3.2 billion in 2014, with China contributing US$42 million.
-As of the end of 2014, China’s total stock of FDI to Romania topped US$191 million, up from US$39 million in 2005.
+- The inflows of foreign direct investment (FDI) to Romania amounted to US$3.8 billion in 2015, with China contributing US$63 million.
+As of the end of 2015, China’s total stock of FDI to Romania topped US$364 million, up from US$66 million in 2006.

-- Although Hong Kong’s investment in Romania is far from significant, the city started and completed the first round of Double Taxation Agreement (DTA) negotiation with Romania in October 2014 in a bid to accommodate greater synergies.
+- Although Hong Kong’s investment in Romania is far from significant, the city signed a Comprehensive Double Taxation Agreement (CDTA) with Romania in November 2016, which entered into force in November 2016, in a bid to accommodate greater synergies.

 Hong Kong’s Trade with Romania